 - 210 soil samples were collected from fields in five settlements and sent for tests.
 Laboratory tests of soil and distribution of soil health cards were recommended after experts found that soil fertility conditions on Tibetan farm land remain unknown.
 Samples from approximately 478 acres of farmland were sent to nearby laboratories for testing, and 142 soil health cards were distributed to farmers in Mundgod, Odisha, Tenzingang, and Tezu.
-Based on soil health card reports, DOH began providing micronutrients for soil treatment to farmers. - A Bangalore-based landscape architecture firm completed work on a landscaping master plan for ORTC encompassing spatial planning, natural resource management, and ecotourism development. - In Chandragiri settlement in Odisha, 34 acres of high yielding maize and 2.5 acres of black gram planted on demonstration plots were harvested.
+Based on soil health card reports, DOH began providing micronutrients for soil treatment to farmers. - A Bangalore-based landscape architecture firm completed work on a landscaping master plan for Organic Research and Training Centre (ORTC) encompassing spatial planning, natural resource management, and ecotourism development. - In Chandragiri settlement in Odisha, 34 acres of high yielding maize and 2.5 acres of black gram planted on demonstration plots were harvested.
 Maize yield will be measured following threshing and shelling in the next quarter. - Training and exposure visits were organized for 45 farmers in 3 settlements in south and central India, in partnership with horticulture and agriculture departments of Karnataka, Chhattisgarh and Odisha state governments.
-13 farmers from Kollegal settlement, 15 farmers from Mainpat settlement and 17 farmers from Odisha settlement visited regional KVK centers to attend talks by experts and observe cultivation techniques and best practices.
-To improve agriculture extension services, laptops were provided to AEOs in Bylakuppe, Mainpat, Kollegal, Hunsur, Tezu, Tenzingang, Miao, Odisha, and Mundgod. - DOH organized a meeting to review and update the Tibetan Organic Agriculture Policy formulated in 2002.
+13 farmers from Kollegal settlement, 15 farmers from Mainpat settlement and 17 farmers from Odisha settlement visited regional Krishi Vigyan Kendras (KVK) centers to attend talks by experts and observe cultivation techniques.
+To improve agriculture extension services, laptops were provided to Agriculture Extension Officers (AEOs) in Bylakuppe, Mainpat, Kollegal, Hunsur, Tezu, Tenzingang, Miao, Odisha, and Mundgod. - Department of Home (DOH) organized a meeting to review and update the Tibetan Organic Agriculture Policy formulated in 2002.
 Senior officials including CTA Home Department Kalon, Secretary and 41 Tibetan settlement officers took part in the meeting held in Dharamsala.